-Fund Managers interests in the Fund
+Fund Managers interests in the fund

-As at 31 December 2024, the number of Fund Manager related Units (Aescap Genetics Manager) included 18,241.2356 of which 13,203.9242 Units are maintained by Aescap Life Sciences.
 As at 31 December 2023, the number of Fund Manager related Units (Aescap Genetics Manager) included 5,089.3892 Units.
-No position was maintained by Aescap Life Sciences.
+As at 31 December 2022, the number of Fund Manager related Units (Aescap Genetics Manager) included 5,050.8287 Units.

-The Portfolio Manager of the Fund, Patrick Krol, holds the following positions directly or through his management company as per December 31, 2024 respectively December 31, 2023 in companies in which the Fund is invested as well:
+The Portfolio Manager of the Fund, Patrick Krol, holds the following positions directly or through his management company as per December 31, 2023 respectively December 31, 2022 in companies in which the Fund is invested as well:

-Name Currency 31/12/2024 Number of shares 31/12/2023 Number of shares ProQR Therapeutics Wave Life Sciences USD USD 61,713 700 61,713 Position was not part of Aescap Genetics
+Name Currency Number of shares Number of shares ProQR Therapeutics USD 61,713 61,713

-Independent Auditor's report

-Find enclosed the Independent auditor's report on next page.
+Independent Auditor's report Find enclosed the Independent auditor's report on next page.